jfosea/twitter-k-means/README.md

 In order to connect to the Twitter API to scrape live twitter data:

-- Place `credentials.csv` at the root directory of the repository.
+- Place `credentials.csv` at the root directory of the repository, containing 1 row with the following columns:
+    1. consumer key
+    2. consumer secret
+    3. access token
+    4. access secret

 ## Setup